Stationary Bike Weight Loss Before & After (Avoid The #1 Mistake)

 After being overweight for the majority of her life, Vanessa enrolled in an intensive liquid-based diet program and quickly lost 70 pounds.
 Unfortunately, soon after she finished, she gained back all of the weight along with 20 extra pounds.

-While struggling through volunteering at a cycling fundraiser, she was frustrated at how much her weight was holding her back, at this point, she might have even thought “I will never lose weight.”
+While struggling through volunteering at a cycling fundraiser, she was frustrated at how much her weight was holding her back, at this point, she might have even thought she will never lose weight.
 She kept thinking of all the things she wasn’t able to do because of her size and decided, after finally making it through that event, that she was going to make some changes.

 She started out by reducing soda and took part in a keto and fitness challenge, and while she did begin to see some weight loss, her lack of consistency was causing her to struggle.
-She asked the question “Does sitting after eating make your belly fat?” and what she concluded is that lack of movement, in general, was causing her weight gain.
+She inquired whether sitting after eating contributes to belly fat, and she concluded that a lack of movement overall was causing her weight gain.
 Instead of continuing to allow life to get in her way, she decided to purchase a stationary bike.

 Slowly and steadily, Vanessa worked herself up to riding 6 days per week.
 She found that having the bike in her home allowed her not to have to plan for childcare or schedule time to work out.
 Instead, she could quickly change into workout clothes and complete her ride in less than an hour.